mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 - it does not force additional css (great plus)
 - it has no-dependecies beside jquery
-- it does not require any questionable packmanager to be built (other great plus)
+- it does not require any questionable packmanager to be built (other great plus) It also gives us the opportunity to explore new and smarter ways of setting up js-interop and lazy-load additional javascript.

-** New ways of setting up js-interop and javascript initialisers
+(TODO: ADD LINK TO SCREENSHOT OF FINAL STUFF)

 (More to come)